cetz-package/cetz/manual.typ

 Each CeTZ element (`line`, `bezier`, `circle`, ...) returns an array of functions for drawing to the canvas.
-Such function takes the canvas' context object and must return an dictionary of the following keys:
+Such function takes the canvas' context and must return an dictionary of the following keys:
 - `ctx` (required): The (modified) canvas context object
 - `drawables`: List of drawables to render to the canvas
 - `anchors`: A function of the form `(<anchor-identifier>) => <vector>`